Credit card comparison made easy

 Bottom line?
 Credit cards have a mix of great perks and understandable risks.
 A good rule of thumb is to compare credit cards to ensure you get one with the features you need, while having a plan for paying it off and using the benefits.

-Australians spent $437.04 billion on their credit cards in the last 12 months, according to the latest figures.
-The average Australian credit card balance is $3,408 per card, which is $174 more than the previous month.
+Credit card spending is on the rise.
+Australians spent $476.148 billion on their credit cards in the last 12 months, according to the latest figures.
+This is a record high.
+The average Australian credit card balance is $3,563 per card.
+The average unpaid credit card balance (which carries interest charges) is now $1,775.

 Have questions about credit cards?
 We have answers